ProGraphics/prostyle.io/pages/documentation/concepts.md

 ### Compositing
 Individual content is processed by the GPU separately and then combined.
 Think of it like layers in photoshop.
 Each layer represents a two-deminsional array of pixels.
-The browser will rasterize the content (draw it as pixel) into each layer.
+The browser will rasterize the content (draw it as pixels) into each layer.
 The size, in pixels, is defined by the content (e.g. font size).
-The act of drawing the pixels is not hardware accelerated because the software in the CPU must build the bitmap that will then be processed by the GPU.
+The act of drawing the pixels is not hardware accelerated because the software in the CPU must build the bitmap that will later be processed by the GPU.

 Once a layer is created, it can be manipulated very quickly using hardware-based routines.
 The layer can be scaled, rotated, made semi transparent, and so forth.
 Animating properties that force the layer to be redrawn will be slower than those that manipulate an existing layer.
 If an animation changes only one or more of the [placement](#){:data-toc="placement"} properties, it may likely be hardware accelerated by the GPU.